Great New Zealand Steeplechase

-The Great Northern Steeplechase is New Zealand's richest steeplechase.

-For most of its life the race was run over 6400 m at Ellerslie Racecourse in Auckland, making it Australasia's longest horse race, and usually took over eight minutes to complete.

-The contestants must clear 25 jumps during the 6400m race, making it one of the great tests of stamina and fitness in thoroughbred racing, for both horse and rider.
+The Great Northern Steeplechase is New Zealand's richest steeplechase jumping race.
+The race exceeds six kilometres, making it New Zealand's longest horse race, and usually takes over eight minutes to complete.
+It is one of the great tests of stamina and fitness in thoroughbred racing, for both horse and rider.
+It is run in winter when the grass tracks are soft or heavy.

+Location and scheduling

+For most of its life the race was run over 6400 m at Ellerslie Racecourse in Auckland.
+The contestants cleared 25 jumps during the 6400m race.
 A notable feature of the race was the Ellerslie Hill, on the eastern side of the steeplechase course, which the horses must climb three times during the race.

+The race was called the DB Draught Steeplechase in the 1990s when sponsored by DB Breweries.

+The race has been run in early September since 2005, after previously being held in early June.
+The Great Northern steeplechase was raced on the same day as the Great Northern Hurdles.